truenas/documentation/content/TrueCommand/Administration/Settings/_index.md

 ### Updating the License

-You can expand TrueCommand to monitor more disks by upgrading or purchasing a license from iXsystems.
+TrueCommand can be expanded to monitor more disks by upgrading or purchasing a license from iXsystems.
 Click **GET A LICENSE** to open a new browser tab to purchase a TrueCommand license.
 You can also contact iXsystems to upgrade the current license.